 The main symptoms of Sjogren’s syndrome affect the eyes and mouth, causing pronounced dryness of the mucous membranes.
 In the eyes, this results in reduced tear production, leading to poor lubrication and discomfort.

 In the mouth, Sjogren’s syndrome causes xerostomia, or dry mouth.
 This condition can present in several ways: you might feel that food – especially dry items like bread or crackers – sticks in your mouth or throat due to reduced lubrication, or you may experience increased thirst and the need to drink during meals to help with swallowing.
 It can also affect your sense of taste, often causing a bitter or metallic sensation, and may lead to inflammation or numbness of the tongue.
-Xerostomia can affect the overall health of the mouth, leading to issues such as gum inflammation, an increased risk of cavities, and heightened susceptibility to bacterial and fungal infections.
-These problems are directly linked to insufficient saliva production.

 Treatment and Management